giellalt/lang-sma/README.markdown

 This repository contains finite state source files for the South Sámi language, for building morphological analysers, proofing tools and dictionaries.
-The data and implementation are licenced under __LICENCE__ licence, also detailed in the [LICENCE](https://github.com/giellalt/lang-sma/blob/develop/LICENCE).
+The data and implementation are licenced under _GNU GPL v3_ licence, also detailed in the [LICENCE](https://github.com/giellalt/lang-sma/blob/develop/LICENCE).
 The authors named in the AUTHORS file are available to grant other licencing